Parallels Desktop for Mac

-Parallels Desktop for Mac is software providing hardware virtualization for Macintosh computers with Intel processors, and since version 16.5 also for Apple silicon-based Macintosh computers.
-It is developed by Parallels, since 2018 a subsidiary of Corel.
+Parallels Desktop for Mac is a hypervisor providing hardware virtualization for Mac computers.
+It is developed by Parallels, a subsidiary of Corel.

-Overview
+Parallels was initially developed for Macintosh systems with Intel processors, with version 16.5 introducing support for Macs with Apple silicon.

-Parallels, Inc. is a developer of desktop and server virtualization software.
+Microsoft officially endorses the use of Parallels Desktop for running Windows 11 on Apple silicon Macs.

 History

 Released on June 15, 2006, it was the first software product to bring mainstream virtualization to Macintosh computers utilizing the Apple–Intel architecture (earlier software products ran PC software in an emulated environment).

 Its name initially was 'Parallels Workstation for Mac OS X', which was consistent with the company's corresponding Linux and Windows products.
 This name was not well received within the Mac community, where some felt that the name, particularly the term “workstation,” evoked the aesthetics of a Windows product.
 Parallels agreed: “Since we've got a great Mac product, we should make it look and sound like a Mac product...”, it was therefore renamed ‘Parallels Desktop for Mac’.

 On January 10, 2007, Parallels Desktop 3.0 for Mac was awarded “Best in Show” at MacWorld 2007.